iljah/hdintegrator/README.md

 fraction of volume relative to total volume in which the integrand failed to return a value.

+# Input and output formats

-To define your own integral you must write a program that will be called by main_mpi.py for evaluating the intergral within a given volume and give that program as an argument to main_mpi.py.
-For an example see e.g. the program in integrands/N-sphere.py which evaluates the integral for an N-dimensional sphere.
+To define your own integral you must write a program that will be called by main_mpi.py for evaluating that intergral within a given volume and give that program as an argument to main_mpi.py.
+For an example see e.g. the program in [integrands/N-sphere.py](integrands/N-sphere.py) which evaluates the integral for an N-dimensional sphere.
 Communication between main_mpi.py and integrands is handled via standard input and output in ASCII format.
 Each line given to the integrand by main_mpi.py consists of floating point numbers separated by spaces: